codership/documentation/galeracluster/source/glossary.rst

    Galera Arbitrator
-      External process that functions as an additional node in quorum calculations, provides consistent application state snapshots, but does not replicate data.
+      External process that functions as an additional node in certain cluster operations, such as quorum calculations and generating consistent application state snapshots.

-      For Galera Cluster the recommended deployment is in an increment of three at each level.
-That is, a cluster on one switch should have at least three nodes, a cluster on more than one switch should use three switches, a cluster in more than one data center should use three data centers.
-The odd number helps avoid split-brain situations, given that the loss of network connectivity at any level always leaves one component larger than the other.
+      Consider a situation where you cluster becomes partitioned due to a loss of network connectivity that results in two components of equal size.
+Each component initiates quorum calculations to determine which should remain the :term:`Primary Component` and which should become a nonoperational component.
+If the components are of equal size, it risks a split-brain condition.
+Galera Arbitrator provides an addition vote in the quorum calculation, so that one component registers as larger than the other.
+The larger component then remains the Primary Component.

-      In the event that you find these additional resources too costly, you can use Galera Arbitrator.
-In cluster with an even number of nodes, Galera Arbitrator functions as the odd node in quorum calculations.
-It participates in voting and receives data, but does not take part in the replication of that data.
+      Unlike the main ``mysqld`` process, ``garbd`` does not generate replication events of its own and does not store replication data, but it does acknowledge all replication events.
+Furthermore, you can route replication through Galera Arbitrator, such as when generating a consistent application state snapshot for backups.

       .. seealso:: For more information, see :doc:`arbitrator` and :doc:`backingupthecluster`.